 Just Add Popcorn To Your Food Storage, In Mason Jars

 I LOVE me some popcorn!
 It’s been one of my favorite snacks since I was a little girl.
 Especially when coupled with peanut m&m’s it’s so YUMMY!
-That being said, it is a must-have for our food storage.
+That being said, I decided long ago that it is a must-have for our food storage.
 Not just because I love it, but because buying it in bulk will save us a ton of money over time.
 I’m a huge fan of the bulk section at Winco Foods and I was able to get a 25 lb bag of yellow popcorn there for around $17.
 Which is great considering that the 5 lb container at Costco is $8+ (so that same amount of 25 lbs at Costco would be upwards of $40…yikes!).

 Honestly, the prices on bulk foods at Winco are so good that it’s worth the trip.
 Or to as least drive a bit out of your way to stop at one and stock up as much as you can.